jcchikikomori/ruby-compiler/README.md

 ### TODOs

-- [ ] Dynamic script to install any releases of Ruby.
+- [x] Dynamic script to install any releases of Ruby.
-- [ ] Linter for shell scripts.
+- [x] Linter for shell scripts.
-- [ ] Own pre-commit config for shell scripting.
+- [x] Own pre-commit config for shell scripting.
 - [ ] ARM support (for Apple Silicon or RPi).
+- [ ] Support older versions of ruby.
+- [ ] Support modern versions of ruby.